|

 of Phnom Penh and Sihanoukville, violent criminal activity directed against foreign tourists

-violent assaults of foreigners traveling alone in the countryside.
-But
+violent crimes against foreigners traveling alone in other provincial

 at least at this point in time, these crimes are exceptions rather than